A fun (not to mention cute!) counting bear patterning activity for preschool or kindergarten.

 These printables are pretty versatile and there’s a couple of ways you can use them.

-Firstly, you can complete these worksheets with colouring pencils.
+Firstly, you can complete these worksheets with colouring pencils or markers.
 All you will need are the 6 colours of the bears (red, orange, yellow, green, blue and purple).

 Simply colour the bear in the box to show the next bear in the sequence.

-Alternatively, you can use rainbow/counting bears to complete these printables.
+Alternatively, you can use counting bears to complete these printables.
 Your child can just place a bear of the correct colour in the box.